-- 1. Enhance the equal promotion of research contribution/ results/success stories in HCMR's social media accounts, website and science communication network. - 2.
-Implement a gender-blind informed strategy in recruiting staff for HCMR events/campaigns/info days. - 3.
+- 1. Enhance the equal promotion of research contribution/results/success stories in HCMR's social media accounts, website and science communication networks - 2.
+Continue to promote and strengthen the presence of women experts in the media - 3.
+Implement a equal gender strategy in recruiting staff for HCMR events/campaigns/info days - 4.
 Monitor gender active and passive participation in HCMR events, courses, activities.